Aslıhan Koruyan Sabancı

 Aslıhan Koruyan Sabancı, née Dilek Aslıhan Koruyan (born c.
-1972), is a Turkish Celebritychef and author, who specializes in healthy and creative recipes.
-She represented her country as Miss Turkey at the Miss World 1991 beauty pageant.
+1972) is a Turkish chef, author and beauty pageant titleholder who won Miss Turkey 1991.
+She specializes in healthy and creative recipes.
+She represented her country at Miss World 1991.

 Personal life

 Aslihan Koruyan Sabanci was born in Ankara, Turkey.

 As a child, Aslihan developed an interest in cooking and was encouraged by her family to experiment with different culinary projects.

 In 2002, Aslihan married Demir Sabanci.
 They have three children together.